Podcast: Play in new window | Download (Duration: 28:09 — 13.3MB) | Embed

 Prescription medications do not take into account underlying physiological imbalances and may lead to dependence on the medication.
 The following drugs are prescribed by physicians to treat the thyroid:

 - Synthroid – Synthetic thyroxine (T4).
 Synthroid is the most popular prescription drug for hypothyroidism.
-Synthroid is in the top five most commonly prescribed drugs in the US.
+Synthroid is the most commonly prescribed drug in the US.
 Synthroid can be converted incorrectly into inactive reverse T3 resulting in no symptom improvement.
+Also, those with genetic defects in the deiodinase enzyme may not convert T4 to T3 properly.

 - Levoxyl – Synthetic thyroxine (T4).